KanoComponents/kwc-challenge-card/README.md

 # \<kwc-challenge-card\>

 ## Purpose:
-To display a building challenge, and indicate whether the user has completed this or not.
+To display a building challenge, and indicate whether it is completed not.

 ## Variants:
 * complete

 ## Properties
-* assetspath (String)
+* challengeid (String): Unique challenge identifier.
+Currently the challenge slug.
+* imgurl (String): Url to image for challenge cover.
+* title (String): Title for this challenge
+* completed (Boolean): Should the card show the complete icon and styles?
-* challenge (Object)
+* creator (String): of the challenge
-* completed (Boolean)
-* label (String)
+* label (String): Not sure why we have this.
+*

-This component exposes to properties to set the height and width of the element
+This component exposes the following custom css names to set the height and width of the element
 * --kwc-cc-width
 * --kwc-cc-cover-height